Giskard-AI/giskard/python-client/docs/guides/slice/index.md

 * Further debug the examples inside your data slices using explanation
 * Apply the saved slicing functions to other datasets (new production data, etc.)

-To upload your slicing function to the Giskard server, go to [upload objects](../upload/index.md) to the Giskard server.
+To upload your slicing function to the Giskard server, go to [upload objects](../upload/index.md).

 <br>